petemit/CBT-iOS/README.md

 This is my first iOS app.
 I wanted to use this project as a way to push myself and learn the platform.

+## Design Decisions

+Since this is my first iOS app, this probably won't have the latest and greatest design patterns or libraries.

+* I am not going to do dependency injection.
+There are a few places where I think DI would have made things a little cleaner, but I think I'll just try and keep it simple for my own brain this time around.

+* I plan to share the state of the log via a `LogController` as an `ObserveableObject`.
+Passing an object back and forth between the Views seemed silly, and I wanted the ability to go back and forth between screens and edit the same state.
+* I'm going to use `SwiftUi` because it's cool and I'd like to get better at declarative UI